theo-armour/agenda/3-1-heritage/residents/1-birthday-messages.md

 # Birthday Messages

+## 2025-02-06

+* Suggestion: Use the identical message to send to each resident for one year, then update the message so it is not repeated.
+* Calendar updated until May 2025
 * "Age is merely the number of years the world has been enjoying you."
 * https://imperfecttaylor.com/short-funny-quotes-about-aging/

 ## 2025-02-04